 Records from medieval England show that its kings often enjoyed these baths.
-When King John traveled around his kingdom, he took a bathtub with him, and had a personal attendant named William who handled it.
+When King John travelled around his kingdom, he took a bathtub with him and had a personal attendant named William who handled it.
 Meanwhile, in 1351 Edward III paid for taps of hot and cold water supply to his bathtub at Westminster Palace.

 Royalty throughout Europe often entertained guests with baths, often trying to impress each other with how luxurious they could make it.
 This tradition even goes back to the Carolingians – Einhard says that Charlemagne loved taking baths, and that “he would invite not only his sons to bathe with him, but his nobles and friends as well, and occasionally even a crowd of attendants and bodyguards, so that sometimes a hundred men or more would be in the water together.”

 Wealthy monasteries often could pipe in water and have baths as well.
 Some monastic rules suggest that monks did not take regular baths.
 The monks of Westminster Abbey, for example, were required to have a bath four times a year: at Christmas, Easter, the end of June, and the end of September.
 It is hard to know if these rules were being followed, or if they were intended to mean that the monks could only bathe then.
 We do know, however, that Westminster Abbey employed a bath-attendent who was paid daily two loaves of bread, as well as a stipend of £1 per year, which seems to indicate his services were regularly used.